AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 respect to the axis of rotation).
 In §2.5,

-the rotation of a gravitational body on the external excited
+rotation of a gravitational body on the external excited

 gravitational field.
 We have seen that the rotation of the source

-leaves characteristic "traces" in the form of non-diagonal members on the external gravitational field (ie on the space-time metric) , causing the outer bodies to be entrained by the
+leaves characteristic "traces" in the form of non-diagonal members on the external gravitational field (ie on the space-time metric), causing the outer bodies to be entrained by the

 rotating gravitational field in the direction of the source